Home/Building Blocks/Hallucination Detection

 Effectiveness: High for verifiable claims

-Tradeoff: Requires post-hoc verification of citations
+Tradeoff: Requires citation verification pipeline

 Knowledge Cutoff Awareness